Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

-It seemed to have come out of nowhere, and I tried everything from different cleansers, removing foods from my diet, trying all kinds of supplements, putting things on my skin like green tea, garlic capsules among other things.
+It seemed to have come out of nowhere as well!
+And I tried everything from different cleansers, removing foods from my diet, trying all kinds of supplements, putting things on my skin like green tea, garlic capsules, and whatever else I could think of.

 The acne seemed to be resistance to just about everything I threw at it.

-I had other things going on at the time which was quite unusual for me.
-I got sick a lot more often than I normally would, and the infections seemed more severe.
+I also had other things going on at the time which was quite unusual for me.
+I got sick a lot more often than I normally would and the infections seemed more severe.

 I also had dry skin, my skin felt rough, and of course, there was the acne.
 And my hair seemed to be getting thinner!

 It was by chance that I came across this thread on an acne forum where the person on there mentions that they finally cured their acne after taking zinc picolinate.

 I was thinking to myself: could it be that easy?

-So, I normally had been taking zinc on and off for years, but for quite a while I had stopped taking it and I never really thought anything of it.
+I normally had been taking zinc on and off for years, but then I realized I hadn’t been taking it for a really long time.

-And since my diet is so high in copper, it’s a lot easier for me to develop a secondary deficiency of zinc.
-I’m also a vegan, so I get less zinc in my diet because of that also.
+And since my diet is so high in copper, it’s a lot easier for me to develop a secondary zinc deficiency.
+I’m also a vegan so I get less zinc in my diet.

 The results were fast and amazing!